orchestral/docs/src/components/avatar/index.md

 <a name="usage"></a>
 ## Usage

-You can easily display an avatar by passing a `User` instance.
+You can easily display an avatar by passing a `App\User` instance.

 ```php
 <?php